zachharkey/grunt-nautilus/README.md

 - `lib/**/*.js`
 - `app/util/**/*.js`
 - `app/core/**/*.js`
-	- _Any controller modules matched in app.js will stack here_
+	- _Any controller modules matched in app.js dependencies will stack here_
 - `app.js`

 The other builds are for the controller modules by name.
 Each controller module will compile with its dependencies to a file named the same as the module's name.
 For a module named `home` you would get this:

 - `vendor/**/*.js`
 - `lib/**/*.js`
-	- _Any @deps matched in the app.controller.home.js file will stack here_
+	- _Any modules matched app.controller.home.js dependencies will stack here_
-- `controllers/app.controllers.home.js`
+- `controllers/app.controller.home.js`